MediaSpace: Optimizing Online Video Capture: Best Practices for Microphone, Webcam, and Lighting Setup

 1. Use Natural Light When Possible:

 • Position yourself facing a window to utilize natural light.
-Avoid having the window behind you to prevent extreme backlighting.
+Avoid having the window behind you to prevent unbalanced backlighting.

 2. Supplement with Artificial Lighting: